yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

 ![alt text](flowchart_3.png)

 ### What did you struggle with?
+* Mental health

-**Annotations: bias**
+#### Annotations: bias**
 * Definition and Criteria: How do I define "talking about bias" versus "actively reducing bias"?
-Establishing clear criteria for these categories is crucial.
 For example, mentioning bias could be categorized as simply acknowledging its existence, while actively reducing bias might involve specific methodologies or interventions implemented within the research design.
 Where do I set the boundary?
 * Bias comes in many forms: bias related to algorithms and model performance vs bias related to examining the diversity and representativeness of the dataset used to train AI models.

 ### Forms of Bias